 Goicoechea, J., & Fitzpatrick, T. (2019).
 To know or not to know: Empathic use of client background information in child-centered play therapy.International Journal of Play Therapy, 28(1), 22–33.

-that caused the parents and teacher to believe counseling was necessary?
+like "everything will be okay?"
 To select and enter your answer go to Test.